Yamiyorunoshura/Cursor-Agents/commands/sunnycore_commiter.md

     - test: Adding or modifying tests
     - chore: Build tools or auxiliary tool changes

+    **Commit type contextual verification requirements**
+      - Before choosing between `fix` and `feat`, cross-check the staged diff against issues or task descriptions, existing specifications, and relevant test cases to validate the intent of the change.
+      - Classify a change as `fix` when it restores expected behavior, addresses regressions, or realigns the implementation with the documented specification—even if it introduces new code.
+      - Classify a change as `feat` when it expands user-facing capabilities or adds behaviors that were not present in the documented specification.
+      - When the diff alone cannot reveal the intent, inspect draft commit messages, test outputs, or developer notes to gather the missing context before finalizing the commit type.

   4. **Version update and README.md update rules**

     | Version Type | Example | README.md Update Required | Condition |